AdilSarwarNU/sean-api/README.md

 SEAN stands for Sequelize, ExpressJS, AngularJS and NodeJS.

+This repository serves the server/API-side of the stack, where you can use its advanced features to build really neat RESTful APIs.
+In fact, it can be used by any frontend application speaking JSON to the server application.

 - For NodeJS >= 6.0 only.
 - Easily configurable via environment variables (or using [dotenv](https://github.com/motdotla/dotenv))
 - Uses cluster for taking advantage of multi-core systems